wordofwarning/wordofwarning.org/current/2016-haphazard/index.md

 ### Saturday 20 February 2016, 12noon-4pm.
 FREE
 Intriguing images and offbeat oddities dotted around the historic Z-arts' building.
 Playful, quirky, engaging and sometimes plain daft: this is a day for kids and their adults, adults and *their* adults — in short, anyone looking for a different day out! *Turn up at any time and come and go as you please.*

-Now that it's over, read a review from <a href="http://www.canal-st.co.uk/Box-office/canal-st-reviews/haphazard-at-z-arts" target="_blank">Canal St Online/Northern Soul</a> and Liz O'Neill (Z-arts)'s article in <a href="http://www.artsprofessional.co.uk/magazine/article/allowed-play" target="_blank">Arts Professional</a>.
+Now that it's over, read a review from <a href="http://www.canal-st.co.uk/Box-office/canal-st-reviews/haphazard-at-z-arts" target="_blank">Canal St Online/Northern Soul</a> and a reflection on Haphazard + intergenerational live art inn <a href="http://www.artsprofessional.co.uk/magazine/article/allowed-play" target="_blank">Arts Professional</a> by Z-arts' Liz O'Neill.

 #### Venue + Booking Details
 Date: Saturday 20 February 2016, 12noon-4pm